awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 For full pricing details, see [Amazon OpenSearch Service pricing](https://aws.amazon.com/opensearch-service/pricing/)\.

+## Supported AWS Regions<a name="serverless-regions"></a>

+OpenSearch Serverless is available in a subset of AWS Regions that OpenSearch Service is available in\.
+For a list of supported Regions, see [Amazon OpenSearch Serverless endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/opensearch-service.html) in the *AWS General Reference*\.

 ## Limitations<a name="serverless-limitations"></a>

 OpenSearch Serverless has the following limitations:
 + Some OpenSearch API operations aren't supported\.
 See [Supported OpenSearch API operations and permissions](serverless-genref.md#serverless-operations)\.
 + Some OpenSearch plugins aren't supported\.
 See [Supported OpenSearch plugins](serverless-genref.md#serverless-plugins)\.
++ OpenSearch Serverless currently can't scale down as search and index queries decrease\.
 + There's currently no way to automatically migrate your data from a managed OpenSearch Service domain to a serverless collection\.
 You must reindex your data from a domain to a collection\.
 + Cross\-account access to collections isn't supported\.
 You can't include collections from other accounts in your encryption or data access policies\.
 + Custom OpenSearch plugins aren't supported\.